Seagreens Food Capsules 180

 What is Trufil?

 It means Seagreens® capsules contain at least what is stated.
-Standard industry practice allows 'average' content in capsules for speed of filling.
+This is above standard industry practice which allows 'average' content in capsules for speed of filling.

 Food Capsules per 2 capsules